 Night Rides

-Riding home from the studio was always best at night, sometime after 3:00am.
+Riding home from the studio was always best after 3:00am.
 A few things determined whether it was a typical ride, a challenging ride, or an exceptional one, including weather, wind, activity in the university district, my mood and hunger level.
 Sometimes I didn’t feel like riding home, but short of calling a cab, it was the only way back.
 Summer night rides were the best part of my day.
-It was often still warm and humid at that hour which made it smell like Florida.
+It was often warm and humid at that hour which made it smell like Florida.
 After shouldering my bike from the second floor to the loading dock outside, I situated my gear and chose music for the ride.
 I usually selected something upbeat, like Jeff Beck, Tom Scott, or Tom Petty.
-That night I chose the Nebraska album by Springsteen because I was filled with nostalgia when I saw the album icon.
-I was transported to my drafting table in 1982.
-I tolerated the first three songs but eventually lost momentum, like my tires were filling with cement.
+That night I chose the Nebraska album by Springsteen.
+I tolerated the first three songs but eventually lost momentum, like my tires were cement.
 I hit both brakes and skidded to an abrupt stop and chose something else.

-Five Rabbits :: A significant portion of my route is through the university district, including a huge green space, with a sidewalk that cuts through it diagonally.
-I had a lot of negative chatter in my head the entire day and during the entire ride home — enough negativity that I spoke out loud.
+Five Rabbits :: The middle third of the route is through the university district, which includes a huge green space with shade trees and a sidewalk that splits it diagonally.
+I had a lot of negative chatter in my head all day including the ride home — enough negativity that I spoke out loud.
 “Yeh?
 Well, if you’re real, prove it, make a rabbit appear.”
 Poof.
 A rabbit appeared almost immediately on the grass to my right.
 I was surprised, but I frequently see rabbits on my rides at night, so I wasn’t impressed.
 “Show me another.”
 Poof.
 Another rabbit appeared ahead to my left.
 “OK.
 That’s a coincidence.
 Show me another.”
 Poof.
 Another rabbit appeared.
 Now I was startled.
-“This is a ridiculous coincidence.
+“This is a coincidence.
 If you’re really listening, do it again.”
 I rode a bit further and Poof, Poof, there were two more rabbits sitting next to each other.
 Five rabbits appeared in that space, on command.
 I told my wife about my encounter the following day and she didn’t think it was a coincidence.

-Fearless Raccoon :: I entered the Seward neighborhood after crossing the bridge that spans the Mississippi River.
+Raccoon :: I entered the Seward neighborhood after crossing the bridge that spans the Mississippi River.
 Five or six blocks ahead I noticed a dark shape in the middle of the road.
-It could be anything and it was clearly something to pay attention to as I sped towards it.
-A block away I figured it was a cat and I needed to be prepared in case it bolted in front of me at the last minute.
-I’d seen a lot of cats over the years lying in the middle of the streets at this hour absorbing the last of the radiant heat.
-As I got closer, I began to whistle and clap my hands.
-It finally heard me because it started to shift, but didn’t move out of the road.
-I needed to swerve far to the left to get around it.
-Fortunately, there weren’t any parked cars on that side, so it left me plenty of room.
-Twenty feet away I realized it was a raccoon and as I got close, it turned, faced me, and stood up on its hind legs and swatted at me as I passed.
+It could be anything and it was something to pay attention to as I sped towards it.
+A block away I figured it was a cat and needed to prepare in case it bolted in front of me at the last minute.
+I’d seen a lot of cats over the years lying in the middle of the road absorbing the last of the heat.
+As I got closer, I began to yell out and clap my hands.
+It finally heard me because it started to shift but didn’t move out of the road.
+Twenty feet away I realized it was a raccoon and as I got close, it turned, faced me, stood up on its hind legs and swatted at me as I passed.

 “Like a whisper In the dark.”
 David Byrne